Deeplocal/smart-home-api/README.md

   8. On the left navigation menu under DEPLOY, click on Directory Information
   9. Add your app info and click Save

+### Step 7: Generate a service-account.json file
+  1. From your actions project dashboard, click the settings cog and select _Permissions_
+  2. In the left hand menu, select _Service Accounts_ and _+Create Service Account_
+  3. Give the account a name, a Role of _Owner_ and have it _Furnish a new private key_
+  4. Click _Save_ and copy the service-account.json file into the provider_server directory of the project

 ### Step 6: Tell Google where it should forward provider requests (SYNC, QUERY, EXEC)
   1. Navigate to the [Google Cloud Console API Manager](https://console.developers.google.com/apis)
   2. Enable the [Home Graph API](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview)